Shortage of School Psychologists

 Policies Addressing the Shortage of School Psychologists

 There is a critical shortage in school psychology, both in terms of practitioners and in the availability of graduate education programs and faculty needed to train the workforce necessary to keep up with the growing student population.
-NASP recommends a ratio of one school psychologist per 500-700 students in order to provide comprehensive school psychological services.
-Current data estimates a national ratio of 1:1381; however, great variability exists among states, with some state approaching a ratio of 1:5000.
+NASP recommends a ratio of one school psychologist per 500 students in order to provide comprehensive school psychological services.
+Current data estimates a national ratio of 1:1211; however, great variability exists among states, with some states approaching a ratio of 1:5000.

 Shortages in school psychology, like shortages in other related education and mental health professions, have the potential to significantly undermine the availability of high quality services to students, families, and schools.
 Shortages can include both an insufficient supply of qualified school psychologists and school psychologists from diverse backgrounds, graduate faculty, and qualified practica and internship supervisors as well as an insufficient number of positions within districts to meet the needs of students.
 Consequences of the shortages include unmanageable caseloads; the inability for school psychologists to provide prevention and early intervention services or regularly consult with families and teachers; reduced access to mental and behavioral health services for some students; and limited scope of service delivery focused primarily on legally mandated special education practice.